 Grateful.
 There was no other word for it.
 The truth was she should be dead.
 But she wasn't.
 She had stared death in the face and walked away from it unhurt all because of one man.

-The story of the woman caught in adultery as told in John 8:1-12 is one that is always good for stirring up a debate in the Coote household.
-We have a lot of questions about this tale.
+The story of the woman caught in adultery as duty in John 8: 1-12 is one that is always good for stirring up a debate in the Coote household.
+We have a lot of questions about this speech.
 Questions like:

 “Was the man among those who would have stoned her to death?”